 The Gonzaga Program provides a support system that offers small class sizes, consistent guidance, and dedicated teachers.
 The typical Gonzaga class is skills based and moves at a protracted pace compared to the standard college preparatory classes offered at NDP.
 While most core classes at NDP are taken in two semesters, selected Gonzaga Program classes in English and Mathematics are taken over three semesters.
-Additionally, all Gonzaga Program students take a Language Foundations Class that supports their study of English and better prepares them for their World Language classes beginning sophomore year.
+Additionally, all Gonzaga Program students take an Organization and Planning class, which allows teachers to work with students in multiple content areas and help with organizational skills and grade tracking.
 Finally, each member of the program will take a study skills and academic review class in each of their first two years at NDP.

 ACCEPTANCE INTO THE GONZAGA PROGRAM

 Admittance into the Gonzaga Program is based on a student's entrance exam performance, middle school grades, letters of recommendation, extra-curricular involvement, and interview with a member of the faculty.
 While a careful review of the application indicates a strong potential for academic achievement, other factors suggest that additional support will be necessary to help ensure success at NDP.

 Because our entrance exam does not always accurately reflect the abilities of a student, all Gonzaga Program members are required to complete additional assessments in English and Math.
 These assessments will assist us in ensuring your appropriate placement into the Gonzaga Program and, when appropriate, into certain college-preparatory courses.
 Students whose secondary assessments indicate that they will need additional support in English and Math must take summer school courses to prepare for their first year at NDP.